decentology/SafuuX-DeFi-Hackathon/README.md

 Be Thoughtful: In the spirit of open source and inclusiveness, there may be minors participating in the hackathon.
 Keep this in mind when communicating or speaking in public forums.

 Be Open: We welcome attendees from all backgrounds.
-This event is about increasing awareness for Solana and the greater crypto space.
+This event is about increasing awareness for HyperverseDAO and the greater crypto space.
 Please be welcoming to all who register for the event and help us create a friendly environment for all.

 Believe in Yourself: Crypto opens the door for anyone to permissionlessly build applications that will change how we all interact with finance, gaming, and the Internet as a whole.
 Dream big and use this powerful technology to create a better world.